Edge connectivity: Formal definition

 Let $G = (V, E)$ be an arbitrary graph.

-If subgraph $G' = (V, E \setminus X)$ is connected for all $X \subseteq E$ where $|X| < k$, then G is k-edge-connected.
+If the subgraph $G' = (V, E \setminus X)$ is connected for all $X \subseteq E$ where $|X| < k$, then G is said to be k-edge-connected.

 The edge connectivity of $G$ is the maximum value k such that G is k-edge-connected.
 The smallest set X whose removal disconnects G is a minimum cut in G.

 The edge connectivity version of Menger's theorem provides an alternative and equivalent characterization, in terms of edge-disjoint paths in the graph.
 If and only if every two vertices of G form the endpoints of k paths, no two of which share an edge with each other, then G is k-edge-connected.
 In one direction this is easy: if a system of paths like this exists, then every set X of fewer than k edges is disjoint from at least one of the paths, and the pair of vertices remains connected to each other even after X is deleted.
 In the other direction, the existence of a system of paths for each pair of vertices in a graph that cannot be disconnected by the removal of few edges can be proven using the max-flow min-cut theorem from the theory of network flows.